 Online Bachelor's in Social Work Programs

+Earning a bachelor's degree in social work (BSW) is the first step on an exciting career path that emphasizes advocacy and helping others.
 Social workers are in high demand.
 The Bureau of Labor Statistics (BLS) projects a 16% increase in social work jobs by 2026 -- nearly double the national average.
-For many prospective professionals, earning a social work bachelor's degree is the first step on an exciting career path that emphasizes advocacy and helping others.
-An undergraduate social work degree introduces foundational concepts in sociology, psychology, ethics, and public policy.
-Many online social work degrees also include supervised internships or fieldwork components, which present hands-on opportunities to work with diverse populations and improve conditions in nearby communities.
+A bachelor's social work degree introduces foundational concepts in sociology, psychology, ethics, and public policy.
+Many social work programs also include supervised internships or fieldwork components, which present hands-on opportunities to work with diverse populations and improve conditions in nearby communities.

 What to Expect From an Online BSW Program

 All bachelor's of social work online programs are different, and curricula, cost, and course offerings vary from school to school.
 In this section, we'll take a look at the major aspects of online BSW programs, and how you can select a degree that fits your goals and interests.

 The cost of an online social work degree depends on several factors, including program length, whether you enroll full or part time, residency requirements, and any transfer credits you may hold.
 Individuals earning an online degree often pay lower tuition rates than their on-campus counterparts, and some charge the same for in- and out-of-state students.
 In addition, distance learners avoid many of the additional costs associated with campus life, including transportation, housing, parking fees, and meal plans.
 Online degrees are also an economical choice for parents, eliminating the need for childcare.

 While pursuing a BSW online degree is often more affordable than enrolling in a traditional program, there are certain other factors to consider.
 Some schools charge technology and distance education fees along with tuition, and students seeking credit for experience may need to pay for their evaluations.
 Learners completing an internship are responsible for transportation to the work site and purchasing professional attire.